You haven’t experienced hospitality until you’ve visited the Deep South of the USA.

 Go backstage at the Grand Ole Opry

-The Opry is regarded as a music icon in the USA and attracts hundreds of thousands of visitors each year.
-The hallowed performer’s circle in the centre of the stage has almost spiritual significance and first-time performers have been known to break down in tears just stepping in to it.
+No visit to Nashville would be complete without a night at the Grand Ole Opry — the venerable country music venue and WSM radio show that’s been launching the careers of the legends of the genre since 1925.
+The Opry is hugely famous in the USA and attracts hundreds of thousands of visitors each year.
+The hallowed performer’s circle in the centre of the stage has almost spiritual significance and first-time performers have been known to break down in tears just stepping into it.
 Take a back stage tour to see it up close.

 Do you have any suggestions to add to our list of ten top things to do in the Deep South?
 We would love to hear from you.
 Please leave a comment below.